capntrips/BootControl/README.md

-# Devinfo Patcher
+# Boot Control

-Devinfo Patcher is an Android app that marks the inactive slot as successful on devices with a valid `devinfo` partition.
+Boot Control is an Android app that toggles the active slot.
+It first attempts to modify the `devinfo` partition, if a valid one is found, then falls back on modifying the partition table entries of the `boot` partitions.

 ## Usage

-If the inactive slot is not marked as successful, pressing the `Patch` button will mark it.
+Pressing the `Activate` button on the inactive slot will toggle the active slot.